 As South Dakota's economy continues to grow, businesses will rely on marketing professionals to sell their products and services.
 Due to this ongoing demand, employment of marketing specialists and market research analysts is expected to surge 31 percent in the state from 2012 to 2022.
 And since these workers earned a mean annual wage of $57,420 in 2014, this degree could really pay off.

 With so many natural resources at play, South Dakota is a center for mining and geological engineering.
 Because of this, the U.S. Department of Labor predicts that jobs for mining and geological engineers in the state will increase by as much as 29 percent during the decade leading up to 2022.

-A degree in computer science could lead to a number of fast-paced and growing careers in South Dakota.
+A degree in computer science could lead to a number of growing careers in South Dakota.
 Several occupations projected to see employment growth between 2012 and 2022 include information security analysts (26 percent), software developers of applications (20 percent), and computer systems analysts (19 percent).